-Auditory

-- Responds negatively to unexpected or loud noises - Is distracted or has trouble functioning if there is a lot of background noise - Enjoys strange noises/seeks to make noise for noise sake - Seems to be "in his/her own world"

-Visual

-- Children over 3 trouble staying between the lines when colouring - Avoids eye contact - Squinting, or looking out of the corner of the eye - Staring at bright, flashing objects

-Taste/Smell

-- Avoids certain tastes/smells that are typically part of a child's diet - Chews/licks non-food objects - Gags easily - · Picky eater, especially regarding textures

-Movement and Body Position

-- Continually seeks out all kinds of movement activities (being whirled by adult, playground equipment, moving toys, spinning, rocking) - · Becomes anxious or distressed when feet leave ground - Poor endurance tires easily; Seems to have weak muscles - Avoids climbing, jumping, uneven ground or roughhousing - Moves stiffly or walks on toes; Clumsy or awkward, falls frequently - Does not enjoy a variety of playground equipment - Enjoys exaggerated positions for long periods (e.g. lies head-upside-down off sofa)
+Auditory Responds negatively to unexpected or loud noises Is distracted or has trouble functioning if there is a lot noise Enjoys strange noises/seeks to make noise for noise Seems to be "in his/her own world" J Visual Children over 3 - trouble staying between the lines w Avoids eye contact Squinting, or looking out of the corner of the eye Staring at bright, flashing objects hen colouring Taste/Smell Avoids certain tastes/smells that are typically part of Chews/licks non-food objects Gags easily Picky eater, especially regarding textures a child's diet Movement and Body Position Continually seeks out all kinds of movement activities whirled by adult, playground equipment, moving toys rocking) Becomes anxious or distressed when feet leave group Poor endurance - tires easily; Seems to have weak , spinning, and muscles Avoids climbing, jumping, uneven ground or roughho Moves stiffly or walks on toes; Clumsy or awkward, f Does not enjoy a variety of playground equipment Enjoys exaggerated positions for long periods (e.g. li upside-down off sofa) alls frequently Touch Becomes upset during grooming (hair cutting, face w fingernail cutting) Has difficulty standing in line or close to other people close, always touching others Is sensitive to certain fabrics Fails to notice when face or hands are messy or wet Cannot tolerate hair washing, hair cutting, nail clippin brushing Craves lots of touch: heavy pressure, long-sleeved c and certain textures ; or stands too g, teeth Activity Level Always on the go; difficulty paying attentionVery inactive, under-responsive Emotional/Social Needs more protection from life than other children Has difficulty with changes in routines Is stubborn or uncooperative; gets frustrated easily Has difficulty making friends Has difficulty understanding body language or facial Does not feel positive about own accomplishments expressions

-Touch

-- Becomes upset during grooming (hair cutting, face washing, fingernail cutting) - Has difficulty standing in line or close to other people; or stands too close, always touching others - Is sensitive to certain fabrics - Fails to notice when face or hands are messy or wet - · Cannot tolerate hair washing, hair cutting, nail clipping, teeth brushing - Craves lots of touch: heavy pressure, long-sleeved clothing, hats and certain textures

-Activity Level

-- Always on the go; difficulty paying attention - Very inactive, under-responsive

-Emotional/Social

-- Needs more protection from life than other children - Has difficulty with changes in routines - Is stubborn or uncooperative; gets frustrated easily - Has difficulty making friends - · Has difficulty understanding body language or facial expressions - Does not feel positive about own accomplishments

-If there are concerns, advise the parent to contact Early Intervention Services at 1-888-803-5437 or the family physician for a referral to a developmental paediatrician or a private occupational therapist.
+If there are concerns, advise the parent to contact their family physician for a referral to a developmental paediatrician.
+Physician may recommend an assessment by an occupational therapist.